jpvasquez-econ/RUV/ADH/README.md

 -   **Jo_state_level_dnwr.dta**: dataset provided by Ms. Yoon Joo Jo from her paper "Establishing downward nominal wage rigidity through cyclical changes in the wage distribution" (2022)

+-   **local_cpi_panel.dta**: dataset from the replication package of “Tax Cuts for Whom?
+Heterogeneous Effects of Tax Changes on Growth and Employment.”
+Journal of Political Economy 127.3 (2019): 1437–1472.
+Available in Owen Zidar's [website](https://zidar.princeton.edu/publications).
+Once the zip file is downloaded, search the file in "data/prices/cpi_local"

 # Codes

 -   **1-ipums_acs.do** This dofile takes as an input the pooled 2005-2021 ACS 1-year samples, subsets 3-year samples, creates intermediate variables, and then merges the information to ADH2013's dataset workfile_china.dta.